 - Go to your Business Profile.
 Learn how to find your profile.

-- Select Edit profile > Insurance.
+- With Google Maps, select Edit profile Insurance.

 - To remove or add insurance information: